 Let's Go!
 Let's Get Out In That SNOW!

-I decided to follow that up with an easy reader booklet on the same subject, that will help you review Common Core State Standards: RF.K1a, RF.K1c, RF.K3c, L.K2a, L.K2b
+I decided to follow that up by updating an emergent reader booklet on the same subject, that will help you review Common Core State Standards: RF.K1a, RF.K1c, RF.K3c, L.K2a, L.K2b

-Besides the 58 words in the booklet, 30 of which are Dolch sight words, I’ve also included worksheets involving contractions also found in the booklet, as well as word work with compound words.
+There are 58 words in the booklet, 30 of which are Dolch sight words.
+I've included 58 traceable word cards to practice with, as well as worksheets involving contractions also found in the booklet, plus some word work with compound words.

-Since the booklet is all about getting ready to go out to play in wintry weather, I thought it would be fun to see how many compound words starting with the word snow, I could come up with.
+Since the booklet is all about getting ready to go out to play in snowy winter weather, I thought it would be fun to see how many compound words starting with the word snow, I could come up with.